 Lipedema (sometimes called “lipoedema”, or more accurately “lipalgia”) is a chronic condition that causes an abnormal accumulation of painful adipose tissue (fat) in specific areas of the body (typically the legs).
 This condition is frequently accompanied by obesity and psychological vulnerability / distress, and less frequently by fluid swelling commonly (and again, inaccurately) referred to as “lipo-lymphedema”.
 In reality, sufferers of lipedema are actually a heterogenous group of individuals dealing with lipedema plus or minus the related conditions of obesity and lymphedema.

-Individuals with lipedema are often misdiagnosed as simply being overweight, or their condition is mistaken to be a different swelling condition know as lymphedema.
+Individuals with lipedema are often misdiagnosed as simply being overweight, or their condition is mistaken to be a different swelling condition known as lymphedema.

 Lipedema is surprisingly common, but not commonly known.
-If you’ve made it to this webpage then you probably have some idea about what it is, and may have read about it on Wikipedia or other online resources.
-With this post I hope to offer you:
+If you’ve made it to this web page, then you probably have some idea about what it is and may have read a bit about it on Wikipedia or on some other online resource.

-- A deeper understanding of the biology underlying the condition
+- An understanding of the biology underlying the condition

-- A better idea of how your symptoms may progress with time if they are not managed effectively
+- An understanding of how your symptoms may worsen with time if aggravating factors are not managed effectively

 What does ‘classic’ lipedema look like?
 What are the symptoms?

-The classic presentation is a woman with a small upper body and a disproportionately fatty lower body.
-But there is more to it than this.
-There are also non-classical presentations, symptoms that depend on stage of disease progression, and symptoms that are shared with other conditions.
-Let’s begin by taking a closer look at the classic symptoms:
+The “classic” presentation of lipedema is a woman with a small upper body and a disproportionately fatty lower body where the fat is painful.
+However, there is usually more to it than that.
+There are also non-classical presentations, symptoms that only appear at a certain “stages” of disease “progression” (as it turns out lipedema doesn’t really have stages or progression – more on this below), and symptoms that are shared with other conditions.
+Let’s begin by taking a closer look at the classic symptoms of lipedema: